bakkeby/dwm-flexipatch/README.md

 ### Changelog:

+2020-09-18 - Added the nomodbuttons patch allowing for toggleable mouse button bindings that have no modifiers

 2020-09-10 - Added the anybar patch (with experimental support for dwm bar(s) + anybar)

 2020-09-09 - Added the bar border patch